Zhao Wei: Comeback and directing (2012–2021)

-On 3 June 2015, Zhao Wei became the first ever Chinese actress to have left her hand-prints and footprints at the TCL Chinese Theatre in Hollywood.
+On 3 June 2015, Zhao became the first ever Chinese actress to have left her hand-prints and footprints at the TCL Chinese Theatre in Hollywood.

 Zhao returned from her extended parental leave in 2012, playing, incidentally, a single mother in Love, directed by Doze Niu.
 The film also achieved commercial success, and became the only film to gross 100 million yuan in both Taiwan and mainland China.
-Critics call the solo performance of Zhao Wei as "the most amazing scene".
+Critics call the solo performance of Zhao as "the most amazing scene".
 The same year she starred in Painted Skin: The Resurrection, the sequel to the 2008 film Painted Skin.
 The film grossed over 700 million yuan to become the highest grossing Chinese film then, before being beaten by Lost in Thailand.

 In 2012, she graduated from the directing institute of Beijing Film Academy, with an MFA dissertation defense score of 99/100, ranking No. 1 out of all the graduates.

 Her directorial debut, So Young, opened on 26 April 2013 to 141 million yuan in its first weekend.
 She is the first female director whose debut film broke 100 million yuan in China.
 In just one week, So Young garnered 350 million yuan, with the final box office record in China being over 700 million yuan.
 For the film, Zhao won the Golden Rooster Award for Best Directorial Debut, Hundred Flowers Award for Best Director and Hong Kong Film Award for Best Film from Mainland and Taiwan.

 Production still.
-On 8 April 2016, director Zhao Wei (center) filming her second feature.
+On 8 April 2016, director Zhao (center) filming her second feature.

 Zhao also became a judge for the 5th season of China's Got Talent alongside Liu Ye, Alec Su and Wang Wei Chun.